 That way, you’ll actually contribute to the local economy rather than make the problem worse.
 Renting a tiny apartment in Paris or Rome will really not make you ‘a traveler and not a tourist’ (no idea who even came up with this absolutely ridiculous distinction).
 Better be a responsible tourist than an ignorant ‘traveler’.

 Of course, you can choose to do whatever feels right for you.
-And if you are traveling with a big family like we do, sometimes apartments might be the best option.
+And if you are traveling with a big family like we do, sometimes apartments might be the best or even the only option.
 I just want you to be aware of the problem that led to so many cities and popular areas losing their authentic charm which made those places attractive to tourists to start with (oh, the irony)…

 Ok, rant over. 😉